- 1 Why you’ve been chasing fool’s gold

 Leverage this skill to create the lifestyle you want

-When you find the lifestyle you want and are fortunate enough to be in a position to live it, you’ll find you’ll have far more motivation and energy than you’ve had before.
-You’ll naturally develop a more positive attitude towards your work and begin to see it as an active challenge, rather than a drain on your wellbeing.
+When you find the lifestyle you want and are fortunate enough to be in a position to live it, you’ll find you’ll have far more focus and motivation than you’ve had before.
+You’ll naturally have more energy than you usually do, and you’ll develop a more positive attitude towards your work and begin to see it as an active challenge, rather than a drain on your wellbeing.

 You land the job and are able to work from 9 to 5 while surfing once or twice a day.